iamjoel/english-learn/acadsoc/content/01_shopping/03_in-the-supermarket.md

 Around holidays like Mid-autumn festival,Christmas, Black Friday and woman's day things are always promted in the supermarket.

 Have you ever bought things in a online supermarket?
 Do you like it?
 Yes.
 It's convenient and cheap to buy things online, and things would be delivered home.
-And it's also have more choise.
+And it's also have more choise and save time.